lbl-srg/obc/specification/source/example.rst

   We did not implement this limitation of the output as it leads to delays which can make control loop tuning more difficult.
+  We did however add a first order hold at the trim and response logic that outputs the duct static pressure setpoint for the fan speed *In progress: We are now running tests with a slew rate limiter for the VAV damper and reheat valve position in the terminal box.*

 * Not all alarms are included.